c3mb0/cemcp/services/filesystem/README.md

 - Directory listing and globbing with `**` for recursion
 - Concurrent content search with substring or regex matching
 - Optional debug logging to a specified file
+- Automatic parent directory creation for write and mkdir operations
 - Structured errors with operation context and numeric codes
 - Central configuration for tunable worker pools and size limits
 - Search statistics and binary-skipping for faster scans